Solving Offline Reinforcement Learning with Decision Tree Regression: Preliminaries and Related Works

-Reinforcement learning is a mathematical framework for learning-based control, where an agent learns to optimize user-specified reward functions by acquiring near-optimal behavioral skills, represented by policies.
-It typically involves iteratively collecting experience by interacting with the environment and using that experience to improve the policy.
-However, the traditional online learning paradigm of reinforcement learning, which involves continuous data collection, can be impractical and expensive in many settings \citep{sutton1998introduction, levine2020offline}.
-Offline reinforcement learning algorithms utilize previously collected data without additional online data collection, making it possible to turn large datasets into powerful decision-making engines \citep{levine2020offline}.
+Reinforcement learning (RL) is a mathematical framework for learning-based control, where an agent learns to optimize user-specified reward functions by acquiring near-optimal behavioral skills, represented by policies.
+This process typically involves iteratively collecting experience by interacting with the environment and using that experience to improve the policy.

+\textit{Offline RL} focuses on learning policies from a static dataset without any active data collection.
+Instead of obtaining data via environment interactions like in online RL, the agent only has access to a fixed, limited dataset consisting of trajectory rollouts from an arbitrary behavior policy (or policies).
+The inability of the agent to further explore the environment and collect additional feedback makes it a challenging form of learning-based decision making and control.